About FEWA Lab

 Many of the issues caused by environmental pollutants are global in nature and driven by excessive consumerism.
 Actions to reduce domestic use and emissions of certain pollutants alone is not always effective to reduce domestic impacts of those pollutants due to global product lifecycles and their long-range transport potential in the environment.

-Students and researchers are encouraged to develop and explore their own contributions to their scientific fields through initiative and network building.
-The ultimate goal of this global research strategy is to reduce the impacts of pollutants on human and environmental health in Canada and abroad.
+Students and researchers are encouraged to develop and explore their own contributions to their scientific fields through initiative, innovation, and network building with the ultimate goal being the reduction of pollutants impacts on human and environmental health in Canada & abroad.